drastik/com.drastikbydesign.stripe/extension-4.1/com.drastikbydesign.payment.stripe/README.txt

 WordPress:  TBD

 IMPORTANT:
--You will need to create a cron job in order for recurring contributions to be properly ended.
+The Webhook.php file is in the 'extern' folder.
-The cron files are the files in the 'extern' folder.
-There is one file each for live & test mode and files are named accordingly.
+You have to make a rule in your Stripe account and enter the path to Webhook.php for recurring charges to end!

 ------------